PaN-Finder/pan-finder/ingestor/README.md

-# Pand-Finder Ingestor
+# Pan‑Finder Ingestor

-It is an initial collection of scripts to ingest data into the Pan-Finder database.
+This folder contains an initial set of scripts for ingesting data into the Pan‑Finder database.
-The ingestor service can be implemented based on this source code.
+A production‑grade ingestor service can be implemented based on this source code.

-## Install requirements
+## Install dependencies

 ```bash
 python -m venv .venv